Remedies of last resort

 A police officer subject to police disciplinary proceedings was not be given leave for judicial review where prejudicial documents were wrongfully disclosed to the tribunal chairman and the tribunal then refused to recuse themselves.
 This was because:

-- the tribunal were not in error in refusing to rescue themselves; as professional persons they could put the evidence out of their minds so there was no apparent bias.
+- The tribunal was not in error in refusing to rescue themselves; as professional persons they could put the evidence out of their minds, so there was no apparent bias.

 They sought an order to quash the decision not to recuse.

 This is a useful decision for a number of reasons.
 It makes clear that judicial review will not be allowed where there are alternative remedies.
 The Police Appeals Tribunal provides alternative remedies within police complaints tribunal proceedings.
-If an error is made and prejudicial material is accidentally disclosed, then the tribunal can put it out of their mind and continue to hear the case.
-On a practical level it may be best to agree disclosure to the tribunal and redactions in advance although this appeared difficult in this case because of time pressure.
+If an error is made and prejudicial material is accidentally disclosed, then the tribunal can put it out of its mind and continue to hear the case.
+On a practical level, it may be best to agree disclosure to the tribunal and redactions in advance, although this appeared difficult in this case because of time pressure.